Pristiq is a selective serotonin and norepinephrine reuptake inhibitor (SNRI) that effectively reduces depression symptoms.

 Pristiq is FDA-approved for people over 18 who have major depressive disorder (MDD).
 If your healthcare provider thinks you’ll benefit from Pristiq for other needs, such as other forms of depression or anxiety, they can prescribe it for you off-label.

 To get Pristiq, you need a prescription.
-You can work with a trained, licensed healthcare provider, such as a primary care provider (PCP), psychiatrist, psychiatric nurse practitioner (PNP), physician’s assistant/associate (PA), or nurse practitioner (NP), to find out if a Pristiq prescription is right for you.
+You can work with a trained, licensed healthcare provider, such as a primary care provider (PCP), psychiatrist, psychiatric nurse practitioner (PNP), physician’s assistant/associate (PA), or nurse practitioner (NP), who can determine if a Pristiq prescription is medically necessary for you.

 Find a caring, board-certified provider with experience in treating depression, sometimes with medication like Pristiq, on Klarity Health.